kishore2106/Mini-Projects/README.md

 1. Initial Setup.
 2. Create a Keeper App with the necessary components (Header, Footer, Notes, App).
 3. Render all the notes inside notes.js as a seperate Note component using the map and arrow functions along with React props.
+4. Implement the add note functionality
+5. Implement the delete note functionality